TheoZervos/Big-Ideas/README.md

 # README
 This is the github for our BigIdeas lab.
 The project asks for a name and num and returns with a custom message.
 It also takes 5 input numbers from the user and averages them.
-Members: Theo Zervos, Ann Wang
+Members: Theo Zervos, Ann Wang, Balazs Kudelasz

 # Requirements
 To use this project, you must have Jupyter Notebook installed.
 Download the .ipynb file and open it in Jupyter Notebook.